OnePlaceMail for Office 365 / SharePoint Online

 Solve the problem of ensuring important corporate information can be easily stored and retrieved from SharePoint instead of being trapped inside personal inboxes.

-Multi-platform - macOS, Windows, OWA, iOS iPhone and iPad
+Multi-platform - macOS, Windows, OWA, Android, iOS iPhone and iPad

 OnePlaceMail for SharePoint is multi-platform, users can work from home using the Outlook client on their preferred device, from their smartphone, or through the Outlook Web App.